 Monitoring your actual results against your projections then gives you a real understanding of the performance of your business.
 It enables you to keep things on track.

 Use the projections as a management tool, to understand what you need to do to achieve your firm’s targets in the coming years.
-For example, the sensitivity analysis can be used to set utilisation and recovery targets for your team.
+For example, the sensitivity analysis can be used to see the impact of varying utilisation and recovery targets for your team.

 Preparing accurate projections will help you keep track of expected future profits and the impact that will have on your business and cash flow, either positive or negative.